-If dental problems or injuries have led to tooth loss, whether you’ve lost one tooth, several or all of them, most any dentist or oral surgeon in Washington DC will tell you that dental implant based restoration provides the best options for replacing them.
+If dental problems or injuries have led to tooth loss, whether you’ve lost one tooth, several or all of them, most any dentist or oral surgeon will tell you that dental implant based restoration provides the best options for replacing them.
 That’s because they offer advantages in support of optimal oral health and function, comfort, longevity and aesthetics that no other form of dental restoration can.
 Among the best options in implant-based restoration are:

 Single Tooth Dental Implants